Undergraduate Tutoring and Coaching

 The Writing Center

-Assistance with writing is available to all students.
-When you visit the Writing Center, you can expect an individualized session with an experienced writing consultant.
+The Writing Center provides free assistance with writing to all Westminster students, faculty, and staff.
+When you come to the Writing Center you can expect an individualized session with an experienced writing consultant.

 Westminster needs effective, patient, and timely communicators who have excelled in courses to serve as tutors, supplementing classroom instruction with individual study sessions and guiding students to appropriate resources and faculty when tutoring is insufficient.
 Tutoring is typically an ongoing commitment throughout the semester and you must meet with tutees on campus.
 Tutors are paid $9.50 an hour.
 You must have demonstrated competency in the course(s) you wish to tutor for through either course completion with an above-average grade or the recommendation of a course’s professor.